Understanding transformations and trends

 Primary variable transformations and trend options

-*Note: For probability kriging, the primary variable is composed of indicators of the original variable; the original variable is then considered a secondary variable for cokriging.
+*For probability kriging, the primary variable is composed of indicators of the original variable; the original variable is then considered a secondary variable for cokriging.

 Transformation and trend for secondary variable (cokriging)

 In the table below, the transformation and trend options available for each kriging method are shown for the secondary variable.
-The table also shows whether the transformation or the trend removal is performed first when both are selected.
+The table also shows whether transformation or trend removal is performed first when both are selected.

 Kriging type